aquietlife/harvester/README.md

 ## Parts

-A list of parts and costs can be found on this [Google Sheet](https://docs.google.com/spreadsheets/d/1l5mX_4e5-Yf7ezj4Uyb-OJHwEcOEgB5TfozrZ1NfUMg/edit?usp=sharing)
+A list of parts and costs can be found on this [Google Sheet](https://docs.google.com/spreadsheets/d/1hDYdzhToesEgNGzxmREglWhK1RFRyOljPsczHniATDo/edit?usp=sharing)

 ## Installation Instructions

 ### Solder up Harvester hat

-* Instructions TBD, look at parts list
+* Full documentation TBD; The board itself has layouts for where compoenents should go!

 ### Install Raspian for Raspberry Pi